Invariant measures concentrated on countable structures: Existence of invariant measures

 Let $\cc$ be an arbitrary tuple of reals (not necessarily in increasing order, and possibly with repetition).
-We write $\cc^\up$ to denote the increasing tuple that consists of precisely the same reals.
-For example, $2215^\up = 125$.
-The quantifier-free type of an arbitrary tuple $\cc$ is determined by the quantifier-free type of $\cc^\up$ along with the relative ordering of the entries of $\cc$.
-For example, let $p(xyz)$ be the quantifier-free type of $125$.
-Then the quantifier-free type of $2215$ is the unique (up to equivalence) formula $q(ywxz)$ implied by $p(xyz) \And (y=w)$.
+The quantifier-free type of $\cc$ is determined by the quantifier-free type of the increasing tuple containing all reals of $\cc$ along with the relative ordering of the entries of $\cc$.
+For example, let $p(x,y,z)$ be the quantifier-free type of $(1,2,5)$.
+Then the quantifier-free type of $(2,2,1,5)$ is the unique (up to equivalence) formula $q(y,w,x,z)$ implied by $p(x,y,z) \And (y=w)$.
 Hence in order to determine the quantifier-free type of every tuple of reals, and thereby define a structure $\PP$ on $\Reals$, it suffices to assign the quantifier-free types of all increasing tuples.

 In Construction~\ref{themainconstruction}, we will build our Borel $L$-structure $\PP$ inductively, making sure that $\PP$ strongly witnesses $T$.
 At stage $i\ge 0$ of the construction we will define the following quantities: \begin{itemize} \item $\rr_i = (r^i_0, \ldots, r^i_{|\rr_i|-1})$, the increasing tuple of all rationals mentioned by the end of stage $i$;